t2v/play2-auth/README.md

 ### Action composition

-Suppose you want to validate a token at every action in order to defeat a [Cross Site Request Forgery](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)) attack.
+Suppose you want to validate a token at every action in order to defeat a [Cross Site Request Forgery](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF) attack.

-Since it is impractical to perform the validation in all actions, usually you would define a method as follows:
+Since it is impractical to perform the validation in all actions, usually you would define a method like this:

 ```scala
 object Application extends Controller {